Toki-dev465/Tokeypad-Macropad/README.md

+# Important Note
+My PCB design has a slight error as the 5V on MC is connected to the VCC of OLED.
+I fixed this by physically cutting the trace and checking if the connection is severed using a multimeter.
+Then I soldered a wire at the back of the PCB going from VCC of OLED to 3.3V on MC.
+This fixed the error.
+Also I got lazy and didn't use an LED.
+It wasn't going to be of much use anyways.

 # Description
 IBM Model M keyboard themed macropad with a rotary encoder for volume control, 6 keys and a 0.91 inch OLED display.